Peter Wilson (singer)

 Peter Wilson (born 9 March 1973 in Melbourne) is an Australian singer, songwriter and producer.
 His work is heavily influenced by the 1980s Italo disco and the PWL pop sound.

 Wilson released a string of singles in Australia between 1994 and 1999, scoring a few hits with the songs "Into the Night" (a cover of the Benny Mardones song) and "I Wanna Dance".
 However, he retired to focus on writing tracks for other acts such as Amanda Lear and Samantha Fox.

 In 2007, Wilson returned with the album Follow Me, released by the UK dance label Klone Records.

 In 2010, Wilson signed to another UK label, Energise Records.
 He got the opportunity to work with the Stock Aitken Waterman associates, engineers Dave Ford and Ian Curnow, who co-wrote and produced tracks on Wilson's next album release Stereo, released in 2011.

-Wilson has since released a number of solo albums, the latest being The Great Unknown in 2022.
+In 2024, Wilson announced his departure from Energise Records, citing that the forthcoming album "Touch", and its accompanying singles, would be his final releases with the label.

-Wilson has worked with the Dutch producer Matt Pop, Stock Aitken Waterman's head mixmaster Pete Hammond, Norwegian pop team A2E, German spacesynth producer Marco Rochowski, and other producers such as Italoconnection and Mirko Hirsch.
+Wilson has worked with producers such as Matt Pop, Pete Hammond, Marco Rochowski, Larry Forsberg, Italoconnection, Michael Jay and A.P.
+Mono.

-As a songwriter and producer, Wilson has also worked with Amanda Lear, Carol Jiani, Haywoode, Nicki French, Sammy Paul, Massive Ego and Sabrina.
+As a songwriter and producer, Wilson has also worked with Amanda Lear, Carol Jiani, Haywoode, Nicki French, Sammy Paul, O!Dorian, Retropenu.
+Autumnal Madness and Sabrina.

+In November 2024, Wilson announced he’d signed with Polish independent label Analog Language to release his 12th studio album "A Different Picture", which was released in September 2025.